 Men, women, and adolescents are all affected by compulsive overeating for many different reasons.
 For some, compulsive overeating becomes a way to cope with daily stress, and for others, it can become an actual addiction.
 Regardless of the reason, compulsive overeating is a very serious symptom of a deeper mental health condition that should not go unaddressed.

 Living with compulsive overeating can be extremely difficult, discouraging, and isolating.
 No one deserves to live this way.
 Rosewood Centers understands the complexity of compulsive overeating disorders and the suffocating effect they have on the lives of victims.
-Our treatment for compulsive overeating is comprehensive and customized, designed to heal the disorder at its root and not just treat the symptoms.
-With compassionate patient care and innovative treatment modules, Rosewood’s eating disorder treatment aims to restore all aspects of the self – body, mind and spirit.
+Our compulsive overeating treatment is comprehensive and customized, designed to heal the disorder at its root and not just treat the symptoms.
+With compassionate patient care and innovative treatment modules, Rosewood’s overeating disorder treatment aims to restore all aspects of the self – body, mind and spirit.

 Types of Compulsive Overeating